facebook/react-native-website/docs/text.md

 ### `minimumFontScale` <div class="label ios">iOS</div>

-Specifies smallest possible scale a font can reach when `adjustsFontSizeToFit` is enabled. (values 0.01-1.0).
+Specifies the smallest possible scale a font can reach when `adjustsFontSizeToFit` is enabled. (values 0.01-1.0).

 | Type   |
 | ------ |